Thai National Parks

 Ban Krang is the first campsite at km 15, around 320 meters asl.
 The road to Ban Krang is paved and in good condition.

-Only pickups and SUVs with 4WD are allowed to drive up to Phanoen Thung Campsite.
+Only pickups and SUVs with 4WD are allowed to drive up to Phanoen Thung Campsite, the cars should have high clearance.
 The road beyond Phanoen Thung Campsite extends another 6.5 km and ends at km 36.5 where a trail continues further west, branches to Thor Thip Waterfall and Phetchaburi River.
 This bit of the road after Phanoen Thung Campsite is officially closed for time being but the visitors are allowed to walk along the road.

 For more detailed info about how to get to the campsite, visit the “Get There” section of the park.